vdugeri/cards-against-humanity/docs/index.md

 This Cards Against Humanity API is a simple project that we've decided to build to learn how to create RESTful API's and to use this on our small [Cards Against Humanity Discord bot](https://github.com/greencoast-studios/discord-cards-against-humanity).

+This version of the API is now `legacy`, which means it won't be updated anymore.
+A new version of this API hosted on Firebase is available [here](https://cah.greencoaststudios.com).
+You're free to use whichever you want to use.

 ## Source

 The source of this API's data is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1NeIMmSMT3nYv_YzucrToYouA4SMWTWr8G18lfCE61ZM) which was made and is currently maintained by a small number of contributors from the [Cards Against Humanity Subreddit](https://www.reddit.com/r/cardsagainsthumanity/).